 Confronting the Bay Area's commute challenges requires long-term planning.
 Measure RR provides \$200 million to advance ways BART can relieve crowding and create greater system redundancy to mitigate the impact of delays.
 One idea that has caught the attention of many riders is the possibility of a new transbay rail crossing.
+A large component of funding in this category is for the work necessary to establish the foundation for a second crossing.
+However, completion of the work on a new transbay crossing will require resources and assets outside of RR.

 A new crossing could be shared by BART and its standard-gauge rail partners.
-Such a project could double BART's transbay capacity, reduce crowding during peak periods, reduce delays by making the system more flexible, and boost BART's resiliency in the face of natural disasters and other major disruptions.
-The project could have an impact on not just the Bay Area but the entire Northern California megaregion, which consists of 21 counties and is the 16th largest economy in the world.
-A new rail crossing would help tie the megaregion together and could create the possibility of a one-seat ride connecting Silicon Valley, the Peninsula, and San Francisco with Sacramento and the Central Valley.
+Such a project could double BART's transbay capacity, reduce crowding during peak periods, make the system more flexible, and boost BART's resiliency in the face of natural disasters and other major disruptions.
+The project could have an impact on not just the Bay Area but the entire Northern California megaregion.
+A new rail crossing could create the possibility of a one-seat ride connecting Silicon Valley, the Peninsula, and San Francisco with Sacramento and the Central Valley.

 BART is working with Capitol Corridor on an early feasibility study of a new rail crossing.
 There are still many factors to consider including where a new crossing could be built and if it can include both standard-gauge rail and BART's wider-gauge tracks.
 Over the coming months, BART and its partners will work to further define and scope this project.
-The BART Board is expected to consider approval of a consulting contract for strategic advising and program management in June 2019.
+The BART Board approved a consulting contract for strategic advising and program management in June of 2019.